-On the 13th December 2017, an Asbestos Audit was conducted at the Kingsford Smith Memorial Park, No Asbestos containing materials were found to be present on the premises.
-Please refer to Appendix I for results of products that were considered and consequently analysed for asbestos.
+On the 15th December 2017, an Asbestos Audit was conducted at the Katoomba Out of School Hours Centre and asbestos containing materials were found to be present at the premises.
+Please refer Appendix I for results of products that were considered and consequently analysed but did not contain asbestos.